instructure/canvas-lms/doc/api/tools_variable_substitutions.head.md

 ## Via JSON Configuration (LTI 1.3)
 JSON can be used to <a href="https://community.canvaslms.com/t5/Admin-Guide/How-do-I-configure-an-LTI-key-for-an-account/ta-p/140" target="_blank">configure an LTI 1.3 Developer Key</a>.

-The following JSON would create a developer key with the a placement specfic custom field and a tool-level custom field:
+The following JSON would create a developer key with a placement-specific custom field and a tool-level custom field:

 ```
 {